 The Triple Falls loop in the Columbia Gorge is one of the more popular (Oregon side) hikes in the area.
 As the name suggests, the 4.5-mile loop takes you past three stunning waterfalls, including one that you can actually walk behind.
 In addition to rivers and waterfalls, the hike also boasts views of the Oneonta and Columbia River Gorge.
 Visitors love this hike for its proximity to Portland.

 Punchbowl Falls has been a popular Columbia Gorge hiking destination since the completion of the Eagle Creek Trail in 1919.
 The four-mile trail (two miles in, two out) takes hikers behind waterfalls and along cliffs as it traverses up Eagle Creek canyon.
 The trail can get a little sketch (for lack of a better word) in a couple of places, with a steep drop off and narrow trail.
 At the end of the hike, a short spur trail drops to Punchbowl Falls, where wading over shallow waters and smooth rocks is required to see the falls (bring water shoes).

 (1hr 18min drive from Portland)

 Why settle for one waterfall when you can have 10?
-Though this hike is a little farther than the others, it is sure to satisfy your waterfall appetite.
+Though this hike is a little farther than the others, it is sure to satisfy your waterfall appetite, and give you access to some of the best waterfalls in Oregon.
 Silver Falls State Park (the Trail of 10 Falls) takes hikers above, below, and behind waterfalls of all sizes.
 The full loop is about 6.9 miles, but for shorter treks, you can take shortcuts to make the hike 5.1 miles or 2.8 miles.